 Make sure you have clothes appropriate for the weather for your child – and be aware that children tend to overheat quickly.

-Hats, sunglasses…those will be useful to have.
+Hats, sunglasses…those will also be useful to have.

 By knowing what type of weather to expect, you can have a better idea of how to realistically plan your trip with your toddler.